HMTS Monarch (1945)

 HMTS Monarch, launched on 8 August 1945 and completed during February 1946, was the fourth cable ship with that name.
 The ship was built for the General Post Office (GPO) for the laying and repair of submarine communications cable and was the largest cable ship in the world when completed and the first cable ship to have all electric cable machinery.
 The ship was first engaged in repair and update of existing cables which had been neglected during the war.
 Monarch laid the first transatlantic telephone cable TAT-1.

-In 1969 When the GPO became a public corporation, the Post Office, the designation "Her Majesty's Telegraph Ship" (H.M.T.S.) became the more conventional, commercial designation "Cable Ship" (CS).
+In 1969 When the GPO became a public corporation, the Post Office, the designation "Her Majesty's Telegraph Ship" (HMTS) became the more conventional, commercial designation "Cable Ship" (CS).
 In 1970 the ship was sold to Cable & Wireless and renamed Sentinel.

 Background

 The war loss of left Britain without a large cable ship.
 The government decided the national need for such a ship should be met by construction of a modern cable ship to be assigned to the General Post Office.
 Cable ships have unique requirements related to having long idle periods in port between cable laying or repairs, operation at low speeds or stopped at sea during cable operations, long periods running astern, high maneuverability, and a fair speed to reach operation areas.
 Electric drive was considered, but with the war were difficult to obtain.
 The design thus settled on oil fired boilers and two triple expansion steam engines driving two shafts.
 After design and model tests with design later coordinated with the builders to refine the final construction plans.

 This was to be the fourth cable ship to bear the name Monarch (the first was built in 1830 and was the first to be fitted out permanently as a cable ship; the second Monarch, sunk by a mine in 1915, had been the first cable ship built for the General Post Office; the third Monarch was sunk by a mine in 1944).